nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004_01_22-MARS_OPPORTUNITY.md

 ----
 ### DATE: January 22, 2004
 ----
-Running Down a Dream, by Tom Petty and the Heartbreakers
+Running Down a Dream by Tom Petty

 ##### Comment:
 * Drive along the outcrop.